Does provable absence of barren plateaus imply classical simulability?

 if $O_\lambda$, $\rho_\lambda$ can be obtained classically, or

 if $O_\lambda$, $\rho_\lambda$ need to be estimated on a quantum computer. \\

-In particular, this means one can simulate barren plateau-free loss functions $\CC \subset\NBP$ living in a known polynomial subspace (as described in Claim~\ref{claim1}) using a classical algorithm without the need to implement a parametrized quantum circuit on a quantum computer. \end{claim}
+In particular, this opens the door towards the simulation of barren plateau-free loss functions $\CC \subset\NBP$ living in a known polynomial subspace (as described in Claim~\ref{claim1}) using a classical algorithm without the need to implement a parametrized quantum circuit on a quantum computer. \end{claim}

 Again, for all barren plateau-free problems considered here, we have determined the relevant subspace, found efficient procedures to estimate the projections of the initial state and measurement operator, as well as for the action of the unitary.
-A summary of the resulting simulation algorithm and measurement protocols are reported in Table~\ref{tab:sim-algs} and expanded upon in the Appendix.
+A summary of the resulting simulation algorithm and measurement protocols are reported in Table~\ref{tab:sim-algs} and expanded upon in the Supplemental Information.

 As mentioned above, and as indicated in Table~\ref{tab:sim-algs}, for problems that live in proper polynomial subspaces (which constitute the vast majority of barren plateau-free schemes considered in the literature), one can simulate the loss in the strong sense, meaning that there exists a classical algorithm that approximates the loss for any $\thv$.
 In the case of problems that live in effective subspaces, the classical simulability is available with high probability over $\thv \sim \mathcal{P}$.
 In particular, here we can simulate the parts of the loss that do not have barren plateaus.
 In the next section we will discuss the caveats resulting from this slightly weaker claim, but also opportunities to mitigate its disadvantages.